 The Jubilee Project evolves over time to collect community feedback and improvements.
 For the most part, that’s a good thing!
 These changes are made with respect to the original project's goals.

-The latest version is hosted on the master branch of the Github repository.
+The latest version is hosted on the main branch of the Github repository.
 Note that all wiki links to source files in the repository will always point to this branch.

 For a play-by-play breakdown of what changed across versions, see the Changelog file.

 Jubilee uses a Part Numbering Scheme to tag parts specific to a particular version.
 You can use this scheme to identify what version of a part you have, what version it belongs to, and whether you should update it to a newer version.
 All parts that went through a revision are identified in the Changelog.

 Broadly speaking, feedback comes from a few sources: issues opened on Github, conversations on Discord, and pilot builds by the original designer and a few grad students at a machine-building lab in the University of Washington.
 To provide feedback, simply open an issue or join us on Discord.